jwbullard/materials-labs/README.md

 ## CONTRIBUTING

-Please email the administrator Jeff Bullard <mailto:jwbullard@tamu.edu> if you wish to be added to the list of contributors to this repository.
+Please email the repository [administrator](mailto:jwbullard@tamu.edu) if you wish to be added to the list of contributors to this repository.

 Anyone can clone or download this respository or the files in it.